rivques/the-matrix/JOURNAL.md

 As an aside, I'm getting an understanding for how a GPU gets its speedup.
 This pixel-by-pixel work is so succeptible to parallelization (on a per-column basis at the very least), but I don't have 120 cores handy to do it.

 **total time spent: 1 hour**

+# July 22nd:
+Start time: 11am

+Getting back to this project after Undercity, I'm going to solder another display module, to be attached horizontally.
+This means I'll need to solder:
+- U1-U5
+- J2, J4-J6
+- Q1-Q40
+- DS1-DS25

+[2 hours later]

+I finished the module!
+I haven't tested it yet, though.
+It looks like I didn't quite judge the spacing right on the inter-module connectors, there's ~1px of space between modules.
+Also, I was doing some more theorizing about the max frame computation speed - that 7 cyc/pixel number is way off, at 50ms frame times it's more like 350cyc/px, which is much more manageable.

+**total time spent: 2 hours**